 Leap Year in French – année bissextile

-It was Julius Caesar who introduced the Leap Day, in order to bring the various religious calendars back into alignment.
+It was Julius Caesar who originally introduced the Leap Day, in order to bring the various religious calendars back into alignment.

 As we already know from Roman numerals, numbering in sequence, as we know it today, was not a Roman habit.